wdecoster/nanofilt/README.md

 optional arguments:
   -h, --help            show this help message and exit
   -s --summary SUMMARYFILE optional, the sequencing_summary file from albacore for extracting quality scores -q, --quality QUALITY Filter on a minimum average read quality score
   -l, --length LENGTH   Filter on a minimum read length
+  --maxlength MAXLENGTH Filter on a maximum read length

   --headcrop HEADCROP   Trim n nucleotides from start of read
   --tailcrop TAILCROP   Trim n nucleotides from end of read --minGC MINGC         Sequences must have GC content >= to this.
 Float